-- Track Learner Progress – Failure to comply with either the FDA’s labeling requirements, or 21 CFR Part 11 can result in being audited by an FDA inspector or inspection team.
+- Track Learner Progress – Failure to comply with either the FDA’s labeling requirements or 21 CFR Part 11 can result in being audited by an FDA inspector or inspection team.
 Often, learning/training records are the place they begin.
-With the right learning management system, you can track learner progress, ensure that all of your records are complete and up to date, and that they’re accessible for FDA inspectors in the format they demand.
+With the right learning management system, you can track learner progress and ensure that all of your records are complete and up to date and that they’re accessible for FDA inspectors in the format they demand.

 - A Step toward Part 11 Compliance – With the right learning management system, your organization will be one step closer to full compliance with 21 CFR Part 11.
 Again, this deals with electronic record storage, access, and security, as well as with electronic signatures.
 The right LMS will provide you with not just training for employees related to the FDA’s labeling rules, as well as Part 11 requirements, but will be compliant with Part 11 itself.

 With so many learning management systems on the market, how do you ensure that you’re choosing the right system for your medical device or pharmaceutical company?
 It can be pretty challenging, but the following list will help:

 - Is it validated for 21 CFR Part 11?
 If not, how much time and effort will you need to spend validating it?

 - Does the LMS offer the ability to access lessons, modules, and other data remotely from mobile devices?
 Does it comply with the rules in 21 CFR Part 11 in terms of electronic signatures?

 - Does the LMS support authoring your own learning-related content, or are you stuck with what’s available from the vendor?

 - Does the LMS align with your learning and development objectives?
 Will it help get your learners from where they are now in their journey to where they need to be?